rcillo/rcillo.github.com/_posts/2014-04-06-functional-data-structures-trees-study-case.md

 But the history has changed after I started reading Chris Okazaki book <sup><a href="#fn-item1" id="fn-return1">1</a></sup> on purely functional data structures.
 Funcional languages like Haskell and Elixir allow for clearer implementations.
 In fact, I’m so excited about it, that I wrote this essay.

-The old ideas are still the same, but the language features are different, which imposes a new challenge.
-A delightful one.
+The old ideas are still the same, but in functional languages we have to work with immutability, a core feature that may looks like limitating at first sight, but offers quite a lot of benefits, as we will see.

-Some may say that “C is faster” and I agree with that.
-But wasn’t compiling a waste of computing time?
-All that we need are binary instructions, isn’t it?
-I share [Bret Victor opinion](http://vimeo.com/71278954) regarding this subject.

 ## Persistence and sharing: immutability’s twins

 Suppose we need to update a value in an array, we just go straight ahead and <pre style="text-align:center;">array[i] = value</pre> update the array at the index position (usually `i`, `j`, `k` or all of the alphabet letters together).

-We don’t have that in functional languages.
-Nor the random access nor the “destructive” updates.
+We don’t have in memory updates in functional languages.
 We have lists and `cons`.
 This is how an equivalent implementation, a dummy one, would looks like in Elixir:

 <figure>
   <img width="100%" src="/images/trees/list-update.png" alt="Lists sharing">